nouhoum/ansible-ec2-play/EC2.md

 ````

 ## ec2Status
-Returns the run status of the EC2 instance with the specified instanceId.
+Returns the run status of the EC2 instance with the specified `instanceId`.
 Values returned are: `pending`, `running`, `stopping` and `stopped`

 **Usage**